stephencelis/SQLite.swift/README.md

 ## Communication

-[See the planning document] for a roadmap and existing feature requests.

 [Read the contributing guidelines][].
 The _TL;DR_ (but please; _R_):

  - Need **help** or have a **general question**?
 [Ask on Stack